Storyboarding for Scenario-Based eLearning Objects

 When creating a scenario-based eLearning object, vital information can get lost or left for interpretation.
-This can cause confusion between departments and result in wasted time.
-That's where storyboarding saves the day!
+This can cause confusion between departments and waste time.
+That's where storyboarding saves the day.

 What is a Storyboard